 From Sonic Retro

 Unlike traditional matching puzzle games, SegaSonic Bros. has players creating lines and loops using the different colored Sonics.
 Creating a line can be done by connecting Sonics of the same color across, diagonal, above, and below one another.
 Pieces drop from the top of the board in groups of four, with the colors randomly mixing after each drop.
 The object is to eliminate as many pieces on the board at once as possible.
 A bonus is awarded when the entire board is cleared, which multiplies the score depending on how big of a combination was executed.
 At every ten levels, the player is awarded a Chaos Emerald.
 Once the Chaos Emerald lands on the board, it will eliminate everything above and on the same plane as it.
-The background also changes after every tenth level, seemingly through each stage of Sonic the Hedgehog.
-Stages seen so far include Green Hill Zone, Marble Zone, Labyrinth Zone, and Spring Yard Zone.
+The background and music also changes after every tenth level, going through each stage of Sonic the Hedgehog, including both backgrounds of the game's Special Stage.

-Once the player reaches level 30, a fourth color is introduced, white.
-The game continues until the board is completely full and there is no more room to drop further pieces, or until the player reaches the maximum score of 9,999,990 points, in which case the player's clear time will be displayed on the high score table.
+Once the player reaches level 30, a fourth color is introduced: white.
+The game continues until the board is completely full and there is no more room to drop further pieces, or until the player reaches either the maximum score of 9,999,990 points or level 99, in which case the player's clear time will be displayed on the high score table.
 Players compete for daily high scores and can also go head to head, racing to either obtain 300,000 points or survive longer than their competitor.

 |ID (hex)||ID (dec)||Where It's Used||Game||Track||YouTube Link|